 Time is the best gift.
 We had an unexpectedly open schedule to explore.
 Columbus is 30 miles south of Deming, just north of the Mexican border.
-Pancho Villa State Park is now there but I do not remember it when we visited.
-What we did see was a small border town and the remains of Camp Furlong, overrun by Villa in a surprise attack on March 16, 1916 which killed 10 citizens, 8 American soldiers, and 90 Villastas.
+Pancho Villa State Park is now there, but I do not remember it when we visited.
+What we did see was a small border town and the remains of Camp Furlong, overrun by Villa in a surprise attack on March 16, 1916, which killed ten citizens, 8 American soldiers, and 90 Villastas.

-In the unsuccessful manhunt that followed, the Army used a Curtiss JN-4 airplane, nicknamed “Jenny”, for reconnaissance and trucks to carry supplies (both firsts for the Army).
+In the unsuccessful search that followed, the Army used a Curtiss JN-4 airplane, nicknamed “Jenny,” for reconnaissance and trucks to carry supplies (both firsts for the Army).
 We found old trenches with ramps over them.
 In the absence of hydraulic lifts, trucks were serviced while on the ramps by mechanics in the trenches.
-This inaugural use of airplanes in a military situation helped prepared the U.S. military and General John Pershing for the fast-approaching battles of World War I.
+This inaugural use of airplanes in a military situation helped prepare the U.S. military and General John Pershing for the fast-approaching battles of World War I.

 From revolutionaries on horseback to air travel

 Just southeast of town we stumbled upon some strange structures in a field and realized we were on an abandoned airfield.
-Beyond the military implications, it was evidently part of a network of intermediate locations built in the 1920 & 1930’s to serve as emergency landing fields along commercial routes between major cities.
-By this time tomorrow, we be back at the El Paso airport to compare just how far air travel had come in less than a century.
+Beyond the military implications, it was part of a network of intermediate locations built in the 1920 & the 1930s to serve as emergency landing fields along commercial routes between major cities.
+By this time tomorrow, we would be back at the El Paso airport to compare just how far air travel had come in less than a century.

 An expected visit through time

 We spent another night in Deming’s Butterfield Stage Motel, gassed up the rental and retraced the stage line route to El Paso.
-We realized we been time traveling for two days – gun slingers, warring Indian tribes, Mexican revolutionaries and the birth of modern military aviation.
+We realized we were time traveling for two days – gunslingers, warring Indian tribes, Mexican revolutionaries and the birth of modern military aviation.